-UCHRA currently operates three Residential Centers: CHANCE for girls, Indian Mound Farm for boys, and Cumberland Mountain School – Youth Impact Center for boys.
-The Residential Center’s provide a safe, highly structured, therapeutic environment where each youth knows their value, and with compassion and perseverance, relationships can be restored.
-An opportunity to change their lives and discover their strengths and gain confidence needed to lead healthy, harmonious, and productive lives when given a second CHANCE.
+UCHRA currently operates the CHANCE group home for girls.
+This facility provides a safe, highly structured, therapeutic environment where each youth knows their value, and with compassion and perseverance, and relationships can be restored; providing an opportunity to change their lives and discover their strengths and gain the confidence needed to lead healthy, harmonious, and productive lives when given a second chance.

-The Centers have had the opportunity to serve youth, ages 12 – 18, and their families, primarily from the Upper Cumberland area of Tennessee for over 20 years and the need for such services continues to grow.
-Services are occasionally provided to additional regions such as: Tennessee Valley, Mid-Cumberland and others.
-An average of 175 children are served annually.
+This facility serves youth, ages 12 – 18, and their families, primarily from the Upper Cumberland area of Tennessee for more than 20 years and the need for such services continues to grow.
+Services are occasionally provided to additional regions such as Tennessee Valley, Mid-Cumberland, and others.

-The dorm has a very welcoming feeling with bright colors and friendly décor.
-The group room contains large over stuffed furniture with TV/ VCR/DVD and game stations for the girls use during free time.
-A large mural depicting family, recreation and sports, different landscape scenes showing country life and the lights of the big city, covers the walls in the group room reflecting the girls’ path through life.
+The dorm welcomes residents with bright colors, friendly décor, and cozy furniture.
+A large mural depicting family, recreation, and sports, different landscape scenes showing country life and the lights of the big city, covers the walls in the group room reflecting the girls’ path through life.
 This mural was painted by the Art Students from Tennessee Tech University.
 The bedrooms continue in the scheme of bright colors but serve as a place for solitude and individual reflection.

-The CHANCE Transitional School is located in the administrative building which contains the auditorium/library and several offices for staff.
-The girls also use the auditorium for Music and Art classes, group activities, and an exercise area.
-The staff utilizes this area for many of the required in-service training’s.
-The grounds are well maintained and have plenty of space for outdoor games and activities.
-There is a basketball and volleyball court.
+The CHANCE Transitional School is located in the administrative building which also contains the auditorium/library and several staff offices.
+The auditorium also doubles as space for music and art classes, group activities, and as an exercise area.
+CHANCE staff also uses this area for many of the required in-service trainings.
+The grounds are well-maintained and offer plenty of space for outdoor games and activities.
+The campus also features basketball and volleyball courts.

-The CHANCE staff is dedicated to meeting the needs of the young females that are placed in our care having the ability to provide the youth with the skills and services to address long term life changing goals.
-In a safe, family-like environment young women can grow, find out who they are, what they want out of life, and become successful educationally, emotionally, and socially.
-The primary focus is to help each youth succeed in transitioning back to their perspective families and communities with a strength of character they can use to achieve the success in life that they desire and deserve.
+CHANCE staff is dedicated to meeting the needs of the young women placed in our care; having the ability to provide the youth with the skills and services to address long-term, life-changing goals.
+In a safe, family-like environment, program participants can grow, find out who they are, what they want out of life, and become successful educationally, emotionally, and socially.
+The primary focus of this program is to help each participant succeed in transitioning back to their perspective families and communities with a strength of character they can use to achieve the success in life that they desire and deserve.

-The staff undergoes significant initial training before working directly with the girls.
-Mandatory annual in-service must be completed, as well as several other required training’s: Crisis Intervention, CPR, Positive Discipline, and Suicide Prevention.
+Program staff undergo significant initial training before working directly with the young women at CHANCE.
+Mandatory annual in-service must be completed, as well as several other required trainings: Crisis Intervention, CPR, Positive Discipline, and Suicide Prevention.

-Each Center has the flexibility to adapt and address the Individual needs on a case by case basis by providing services such as:
+CHANCE offers the flexibility to adapt and address individual needs on a case-by-case basis by providing services such as: